srybakov/restaurant-api/README.md

  - user2/user2 [USER]
  - user3/user3 [USER]

 The only 'user2' and 'user3' have remained vote.
-All other users voted by default.
-If you additionaly want to test vote system please create additional users for that.
+By default all other users have voted already.
+If you want to test vote system with more users please create additional users for that.

 ####Restaurants
-  - Dublis
+  - Dublis (0 votes by default)
-  - Deveti
+  - Deveti (3 votes by default)
-  - Boff
+  - Boff (2 votes by default)

 ### API
  - Get most voted restaurant for today (user/admin access only) - returns a name and number of votes of a most voted restaurant for today or error message in case if no votes were received for today.